sonnynomnom/Codecademy-Learn-SQL/Q&A.md

 **Where did you learn SQL?**

 I was first exposed to SQL in college, learned a bit more from the W3Schools, and continue to learn from on-the-job training.
-The coding examples from the W3Schools were a big help but without something practical to relate the data to some concepts just did not click for me.
+The coding examples from the [W3Schools](https://www.w3schools.com/) were a big help but without something practical to relate the data to some concepts just did not click for me.
 Now that I have come a bit further working in the abstract isn't so bad.
-I really wish Codecademy was around when I was learning SQL as it's approach would have been a huge boon: tutorials/helper text on the left, code engine in the center, and output/schema on the right.
+I really wish [Codecademy](https://www.codecademy.com/) was around when I was learning SQL as it's approach would have been a huge boon: tutorials on the left, code engine in the center, and output/schema on the right.

 **Are there any datasets that you particularly found interesting or enjoyed working with?**

-On the idea of finding relatable and practical data--as a home owner in Texas that fears rising property taxes, I learned how to collect and analyze my county's GIS data.
+On the idea of finding relatable and practical data - as a home owner in Texas that fears rising property taxes, I learned how to collect and analyze my county's GIS data.
 Armed with SQL, I am now better equipped at protesting my property taxes.

 *3/27/2018*